 In contrast to Code 25 Industrial, Code 25 Interleaved is a continuous barcode symbology; there is no inter-character space between adjacent data characters and the space between characters is part of the data representation.

 Code 25 Interleaved uses unique start and stop characters, but does not include a check-digit.
 However, Code 25 Interleaved is self-checking (meaning, a single read/scan error will not result in incorrect decoding).
 Many users of Code 25 Interleaved still implement a check digit for added security and reliability.
 Here is the example again, diagramed for clarity:

 Since Code 25 can only represent numeric digits, its uses are limited.
 The lack of a standardized check digit and its relatively low density further limit the barcode.
 Code 25 Industrial was used initially in the logistics industry, primarily on the cartons of some products (though it has since been displaced by Code 25 Interleaved).

 With its higher data density and self-checking symbology, Code 25 Interleaved is used more commonly.

 Code 25 (Interleaved in particular) is still in use today in several industries:

-The Cognex Mobile Barcode Scanner SDK supports Code 25 detection, enabling developers to gather relevant workflow and application data.
+The Cognex Mobile Barcode SDK supports Code 25 detection, enabling developers to gather relevant workflow and application data into their barcode scanning apps.
 You can download the SDK for free by registering on the Cognex Mobile Barcode Developer Network.
 In addition, the Barcode Scanner SDK supports a broad range of symbologies to meet your growing development needs.